CSI: Crime Scene Investigation: Critical and commercial reception

 During its 15 years in production, CSI secured an estimated world audience of over 73.8 million viewers (in 2009), commanded, as of the fall of 2008, an average cost of $262,600 for a 30-second commercial, and reached milestone episodes including the 100th ("Ch-Ch-Changes"), the 200th ("Mascara") and the 300th ("Frame by Frame").
 CSI spawned three spin-off series, a book series, several video games, and an exhibit at Chicago's Museum of Science and Industry.
-At the time of its cancellation, CSI was the seventh-longest-running scripted US primetime TV series overall and had been recognized as the most popular dramatic series internationally by the Festival de Télévision de Monte-Carlo, which awarded the series the International Television Audience Award (Best Television Drama Series) three times.
+At the time of its cancellation, CSI was the seventh-longest-running scripted US primetime TV series overall and had been recognized as the most popular dramatic series internationally by the Festival de Télévision de Monte-Carlo, which awarded the series the International Television Audience Award (Best Television Drama Series) seven times.
 CSI became the second-most watched show on American television by 2002, finally taking the top position for the 2002–2003 season.
 It was later named the most watched show in the world for the sixth time in 2016, making it the most watched show for more years than any other show.